PRIMATES &

 Nothing has been accomplished because the itch is situated beneath the surface; deep in the folds of your skin.

-Responding quickly to a skin irritation is definitively the right thing to do, but you have to do the correct gestures if you want to reach your itch.
+Responding quickly to a skin irritation is definitively the right thing to do, but you have to perform the correct gestures if you want to reach your itch.

 Instead of scratching the surface, peck your skin with pressure strokes.